tigusigalpa/moodle-block_wpfeed/README.md

 </div>
 ```

-If you want to create an own skin with own HTML, CSS, JS - you're welcome, read next.
+If you want to create your own skin with HTML, CSS, JS - you're welcome, read next.

 ### Custom skins development
-If you want to create an own output, don't edit base skins files, create the one!
+If you want to create your own output, don't edit the base skins files, create a new one!
 WPFeed supports custom skins: it's very simple if you know PHP bases and HTML. **Simple steps to create an own skin**:

 #### 1. Create a new folder in your Moodle FTP directory named `wpfeed_skins`
-Go to your Moodle server/hosting via console or FTP to the folder where located folders like *admin, blocks etc* and create a new one named `wpfeed_skins`
+Go to your Moodle server/hosting via console or FTP to the folder where folders like *admin, blocks etc* are located and create a new one named `wpfeed_skins`
-#### 2. Create subdirectory
+#### 2. Create a subdirectory
-Choose your custom skin name, ie `myskin`.
-So you need to create subdirectory with path `wpfeed_skins/myskin`
+Once you’ve chosen your custom skin name, ie `myskin`, you need to create subdirectory with that path name, ie `wpfeed_skins/myskin`
-#### 3. Create PHP file with skin class extends to the base WPFeed skins PHP class `block_wpfeed_skins`
+#### 3. Create a PHP file with skin class extends to the base WPFeed skins PHP class `block_wpfeed_skins`
-Create PHP file in your skin folder named `SKINNAME_skin.php`, in your case is `myskin_skin.php`
+Create a PHP file in your skin folder named `SKINNAME_skin.php`, in your case is `myskin_skin.php`

 In this PHP file you need to create a PHP class extends from base WPFeed skins class `block_wpfeed_skins`.
 Code example: